fastrgv/AdaVenture/README.md

 The distributed linux executable requires glibc v2.14 or newer.
 That means if your distribution is older than june 2011, it may not run, and you will need to recompile.

-Build scripts for GNAT are provided;  a Windows or linux build machine need not have a C++ compiler installed.
-Only free GNAT-GPL from AdaCore is required (GNAT has its own g++).
+Build scripts for AdaCore Ada [with its own g++] are provided.
+But should also work for GNAT from the GNU Compiler Collection, with minor changes.

 -------------------------------------------------------

+**msWin32** => w32cmp.bat

+or

 **msWin64** => wcmp.bat

-Note that the above windows build script assume the 64bit AdaCore compiler is on your path.
+Note that wcmp.bat assumes the 64bit AdaCore compiler is on your path.
+Slight modifications might be needed to use [the GNU Compiler Collection ] GNAT compiler.

+Note also that the [hard-to-find] 64-bit library file glext64.lib was built using the AdaCore g++ compiler versus glext-src code obtained from Source Forge.
+You can use it as-is; you need not recreate it.
+See glext64.7z.

 -------------------------------------------------------